GennadiiTurutin/Nadia_blog/README.md

-# Nadia_blog
+# Nadia
-A blog for the inspiring Interior Designer based on Django
+Aan app for the inspiring Interior Designer based on Django